Inside this article

 2. Establish a minimum value per order to qualify for free shipping

-One of the most common strategies for offering free shipping while avoiding financial losses is to establish a minimum order value for free shipping to apply.
+One of the most common strategies for offering free shipping without losing money is to establish a minimum order value for free shipping to apply.

 This practice has two advantages.
 On the one hand, you’ll make sure that you only pay for those shipments that are profitable for your business, since the threshold will ensure that the balance is positive for every shipment.